 - The only permissible reasons to leave your home are as follows:

 - To shop for basic necessities and that should be limited to once a day.

-- To take exercise once a day – but alone or with your own household, not in groups.
+- To take exercise more than once a day in your local area – but alone or with your own household, not in groups.

 - For medical reasons or to care for a vulnerable person.